Destination Himalaya

 In even the most remote areas of Asia's mountain ranges there are villages and communities whose inhabitants are as curious about you as you are about them.
 It is truly a delight and a privilege to learn something of these people and cultures in an environment so very far removed from the western world.
 Each and every trek is both a wilderness experience and a cultural odyssey.
 From our inception, the mighty Himalaya have been our specialty...indeed, this is why we call ourselves Destination Himalaya!

-One of Everest’s most ardent admirers is also one of her most legendary explorers – renowned author, filmmaker and legendary climber, David Breashears.
 On this exciting trek to Everest’s South Face, we start by taking the breathtaking mountain flight to Lukla from Kathmandu.
-We then undertake an eleven day trek in Khumbu, land of the Sherpa, ........more.
+We then undertake an eleven day trek in Khumbu, land of the Sherpa, to view Everest’s majestic south face....... more

 To the North base camp of Everest with David Breashears